fodquek/forFunStuff/README.md

 # forFunStuff

-  All folders all standalone projects(for now).
+  Every one of the folder is a standalone project(for now).